Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Elevating Your Last Mile Strategy with Locus

-Optimizing your last-mile strategy is crucial to staying competitive in 2026.
-As customer demands for faster, more reliable deliveries continue to rise, a robust strategy will help businesses streamline operations, reduce costs, and meet expectations.
+Optimizing your last mile strategy is the most impactful investment a logistics operation can make in 2026.
+As customer demands for faster, more reliable, and more sustainable deliveries accelerate, a robust strategy will determine which businesses thrive and which fall behind.

-Book a Demo with Locus to develop an efficient, sustainable, and customer-centric last-mile strategy.
+Book a Demo with Locus to build an efficient, sustainable, and customer-centric last mile strategy for 2026 and beyond.

 Frequently Asked Questions (FAQs)